Picnic: Grand Teton Triathlon

 Finish Line

-We stumbled back to the cars and I haphazardly tossed gear into the bed of my truck.
-I scarfed down some popcorn and water I left in the cab.
-I was beat, but aside from those nasty thigh bruises, felt like I had a bit more in the tank.
+We stumbled back to the cars and I haphazardly tossed gear into my truck bed.
+I scarfed down popcorn and water stashed in the cab.
+I was wiped, but aside from those nasty thigh bruises, had a bit more in the tank.
 I headed to Albertsons for more food, then fell into a 12-hour coma.